mainwp/mainwp-child/readme.txt

 * Added: A new Branding extension option - hiding the child plugin server information page

 = 2.0.5 - 1-07-15 =
-* Fixed: Links Manager Extension: Now using the WordPress home option instead of site URL for the links
+* Fixed: Links Manager Extension: Now using the WordPress home option instead of The Site URL for the links

 = 2.0.4 - 12-26-14 =
 * Fixed: Backups for hosts having issues with "compress.zlib://" stream wrappers from PHP causing corrupt backup archives